-The fabrication lab provides a space for students, faculty and staff to experiment and explore new fabrication processes with prototyping, testing and creating mockups in a variety of scales and materials, with a standard suite of tools ranging from woodworking to light-machining along with CAD and other 3-D design capabilities employing an Epilog Helix 50 laser cutter and Dimension 1200 sst 3D printer.
-The lab is equipped with computers with software such as Rhino, CAD, Solidworks and a multitude of relevant software. which can then create products using state of the art equipment such as 3D printers, laser cutters and digital scanning and modeling tools and a fully equipped electronics lab.
+The Fabrication Lab provides a space for students, faculty, and staff to experiment and explore new fabrication processes with prototyping, testing, and creating mockups in various scales and materials.
+It has a standard suite of tools ranging from woodworking to light machining, CAD, and other 3D design capabilities employing Epilog Helix and Fusion laser cutters.
+The lab is equipped with computers with software such as Rhino, CAD, Solidworks, and a multitude of relevant software, which can then create products using state-of-the-art equipment such as 3D printers, laser cutters, digital scanning and modeling tools, and fully equipped wood shop in the back.

 The digital fab-lab is a 3D CAD/CAM development studio.
-This studio houses 3D FDM printers, a laser cutter and digital scanning and modeling tools.
-Dell Precision workstations run software such as Rhino 3D for digital model design.
-There are 10 work benches equipped for electronics and design project work.
+This studio houses 3D FDM printers, laser cutters, digital scanning, and modeling tools.
+High-performance desktop PC workstations run software such as Rhino 3D, Blender, etc, for digital model design.
+There are tables that allow students to come in and work on projects for class.

 Students are welcome into the space to hang out and ask questions!